-Risk factors - Farmers, abattoir workers, butchers, workers in factories that process hides (tanneries) or wool, veterinary staff, laboratory workers, taxidermists and drum makers are at risk of occupational exposure to anthrax (Rabinowitz 2010).
+Risk factors - Farmers, abattoir workers, butchers, workers in factories that process hides (tanneries), veterinary staff, laboratory workers, taxidermists and drum makers are at risk of occupational exposure to anthrax.
+(1)

-Transmission -Can occur in several ways:
+Transmission - Can occur in several ways:

-- Direct, unprotected, non-intact skin contact with tissues, fluids or any parts of infected live or dead animals or with infected hair, wool, bones, hides and products made from these materials - Cutaneous anthrax can occur in agricultural, wildlife settings, industrial (animal product processing plants) and other settings - Inhalation of aerosolised B. anthracis spores - Inhalational anthrax can occur following bioterrorism release and in certain settings: - Industrial: exposure to hides and other animal products during tanning of hides or sorting of wool - Laboratory: exposure to pure cultures through procedures that can lead to aerosolization1 such as vortexing (ACIP 2010) - The risk of inhalational anthrax in agricultural and wildlife settings, including through the movement of carcasses, necropsy and slaughter, is extremely low.2 - Ingestion of B. anthracis spores through eating the raw or undercooked meat of infected animals3 - Potentially from biting flies that have fed on infected animals/carcasses (Heymann 2015)
+- direct contact with tissues, fluids or any parts of infected live or dead animals - direct contact with hair, wool, bones, hides harvested for trade and products made from these materials - inhalation of B. anthracis spores during necropsy, slaughter, tanning of hides or sorting of wool - ingestion of B. anthracis spores through eating the meat of infected animals - potentially from biting flies that have fed on infected animals/carcasses (7)